qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The common way of avoiding mutation is **mutate-by-recreate**: All data is immutable.
 When you want to mutate something, you create a new version of it.
 Just like in pure functional language (e.g. Haskell).

 Unfortunately, **mutate-by-recreate is also contagious**: if you recreated a new version of a child, you need to also recreate a new version of parent that holds the new child, and parent's parent, and so on.
-In functional languages there are abstractions like [lens](https://hackage.haskell.org/package/lens) to make this kind of cascade-recreate more convenient.
+There are abstractions like [lens](https://hackage.haskell.org/package/lens) to make this kind of cascade-recreate more convenient.

 Mutate-by-recreate can be useful for cases like:

-- Safely sharing data in multithreading (read-copy-update(RCU), copy-on-write (COW))
+- Safely sharing data in multithreading (read-copy-update (RCU), copy-on-write (COW))
 - Take snapshot and rollback efficiently

 Mutate-by-recreate can be optimized by sharing unchanged sub-structures.
 See also: [Persistent data structure](https://en.wikipedia.org/wiki/Persistent_data_structure), [Rope](https://en.wikipedia.org/wiki/Rope_(data_structure)).